Clinical Negligence Claims

 WHAT TO DO NEXT…

 If you feel you have been affected by any treatment (or lack thereof) from any medical profession, then for free no obligation advice call our specialist negligence team on 0151 264 7363, or email us.

 OUT OF HOURS…

 In the event you need to contact us outside normal office opening hours please call the out of hours no. 077152 06985.
-In the unusual event that you cannot get through on this number, please leave a message or text providing your contact telephone number and your call will be returned within a few minutes.
+In the unlikely event that you cannot get through on this number, please leave a message or text providing your contact telephone number and your call will be returned within a few minutes.